rmkprabhu/sample-IIS/README.md

    Note: The user account used as an admin service account needs to have a policy set up in Centrify that does not require MFA.
 The service account in this example is coded to only use User/Pass for authentication.

  "AdminServicePass" value="pass"

+ Note: If using OAuth for the user registration page, "Register_oAuth.aspx", the Client ID and Client Secret are used in place of the admin service account.
+For details on configuring a confidential client, please see https://developer.centrify.com/docs/oauth.

+ "ClientId" value = "pass"

+ "ClientSecret" value="ClientId@Domain"

  "DefaultDomain" value="@yourdomain.com"